zassmin/TicTacToeDocumentation/TicTacToeDeck.md

 !SLIDE

 yay!
-But again where pair programming would be useful...I don't know if we want the default value to be nil for the array, or whether it should have specific coordinates or huh...will it really name it a board?
+But again where pair programming would be useful...I don't know if we want the default value to be nil for the array...or if it should be something else, keeping it nil until we decide otherwise.

 ~~~~
 @@@ ruby